Ricardo Portillo, Utah Soccer Referee, Dies After Alleged Punch to the Head

 Defending Juveniles Charged as Adults

 Charging a juvenile as an adult may make the public feel better in terms of years added to prison sentences, but it does little in terms of justice.
-The teenage brain is a work in progress with many areas, including the centers responsible for decision making, still under-developed.
+The teenage brain is a work in progress in many areas, including the centers responsible for decision making, still under-developed.
 They quite literally cannot fully anticipate the consequences of their actions and are prone to impulsive behavior.
 Teens sometimes make rash decisions, and those actions can have very serious consequences.

 Condemning a child to prison for 30 years helps no one, least of all the accused.
 Rehabilitation is a distant thought in the mind of prosecutors who essentially say, “This one isn’t worth saving” when they decide to levy adult criminal charges against a minor.
 There’s no “close enough” when it comes to statutes – at least there shouldn’t be.
-In this matter, Portillo’s unfortunate death may only be the preamble to more life lost, that of a minor who allegedly made the poorest choice possible out of the very kind of anger of which every young mind is susceptible.
+In this matter, Portillo’s unfortunate death may only be the preamble to more lives lost, that of a minor who allegedly made the poorest choice possible out of the very kind of anger of which every young mind is susceptible.

 Experience in the Court Room is Mandatory

 When the life of your child is on the line, you need an experienced defense attorney working with you to see their rights are upheld.
 The prosecution will certainly have battle-tested advocates on their side, shouldn’t you have the same?
-If you want a dedicated legal team, contact the Salt Lake City assault lawyers at Overson & Sheen, LLC today.
+If you want a dedicated legal team, contact the Salt Lake City assault lawyers at Overson Law, LLC today.
 Let’s turn what could be the darkest time in your family’s life around for the better.